-- A. The Applicant shall submit the SWM Site Plan & Report for the Regulated Activity. - B. Three (3) copies of the SWM Site Plan & Report shall be submitted and be distributed as follows: - 1.
-Two (2) copies to the Municipality accompanied by the requisite executed Review Fee Reimbursement Agreement, as specified in this Ordinance - 2.
-One (1) copy to the Municipal Engineer - C. Additional copies shall be submitted as requested by the Municipality or PADEP.
+- A. The Applicant shall submit the SWM Site Plan & Report for the Regulated Activity. - B. Four [4] copies of the SWM Site Plan & Report shall be submitted and be distributed as follows:

+- 1. Two (2) copies to the Municipality accompanied by the requisite executed Review Fee Reimbursement Agreement, as specified in this Ordinance - 2.
+Two (2) copies to the Municipal Engineer - C. Additional copies shall be submitted as requested by the Municipality or PADEP.